Lord Curry of Kirkharle KB CBE (Trustee)

 Charles has written widely on Anglican Communion matters and is the author of a major study of the theology of Rowan Williams and his leadership of the Communion.
 Part of his current role with Gafcon is the development of effective global networks which include gospel partnership in ministries of mercy to stand with the poorest and most marginalised.

-In Sheffield, Charles and Gillian are actively involved in Christ Church Central, a thriving inner-city congregation which is part of the Anglican Mission in England.
-They enjoy living near the Peak District National Park and their new role as grandparents.
+In Sheffield, Charles is actively involved in Christ Church Central, a thriving inner-city congregation which is part of the Anglican Mission in England.
+He enjoys living near the Peak District National Park and spending time with his family.

 Rev. David Holloway (Trustee)